xieweiAlex/English_Learning/words/2023/words-June.md

+tax-sheltered investment accounts.

+Fancy-free.
+A teacher saw her gumption and mentored her.
+The number of deaths makes the story newsworthy.

+Categorical surrender.
+Dandruff

 Don't get too **engrossed** with the future and forget what's around you.
 Notice how responsive and grippy the skin is. ??